assassinor/djinni-generator/docs/idl.md

 ```

 If comments are placed on top or inside a type definition, they will be converted to
-Javadoc / Doxygen compatible comments in the generated Java, C++, Objective-C and C++/CLI interfaces, or a
+Javadoc / Doxygen compatible comments in the generated Java, C++, and Objective-C interfaces.
-Python docstring.

 ## Deprecation Comments